tailhook/quire/doc/user.rst

 3. The result of substitution is parsed using same rules as plain scalar, so may use :ref:`units <units>` as well.

+.. note:: You can't use variables when declaring mapping key.
+The only case where you can is inside a :ref:`Template <templates>`.

+.. _templates:

 Templates
 =========